flash62au/WiTcontroller/README.md

 # WiTcontroller

-A WiTcontroller is a simple DIY, handheld controller that talks to a WiThrottle Server (JMRI, DCC-EX  EX-CommandStation and many others) using the WiThrottle protocol to control DCC model trains.
+A WiTcontroller is a simple DIY, handheld controller that talks to a WiThrottle Server (JMRI, DCC-EX, EX-CommandStation and many others) using the WiThrottle protocol to control DCC model trains.

 [See a video of it in use here.](https://youtu.be/RKnhfBCP_SQ)